Looking out over Tobermory village, its harbour and the bay to the Sound of Mull, The Western Isles Hotel has had a long and interesting history.

 A brand new state-of-the-art WiFi system provides free internet access in all rooms and public spaces.

-Come the autumn months, dinner is in the Cameron Room which offers views over the village, harbour and bay.
+For guests on options two and three, dinner is in the Cameron Room which offers views over the village, harbour and bay.

 The kitchen likes to use as much Mull produce as possible.
 Fish and seafood, beef, venison, cured meats and cheese are all local specialities.